OUR AUTHORS

 Jenny Munro-Hunt is a poet from Glasgow, Scotland.
 Her work has appeared in The6ress, Soor Plooms, Poetry Scotland and Heather: An Anthology of Scottish Writing and Art.
 She was longlisted for the Winchester Poetry Prize in 2022.

-Her upcoming collection Ghost Kitchens explores motherhood, food and the uncanny.
+Her collection Towards A Radical Tenderness explores motherhood, food and the uncanny.

 She can be found on Instagram: @jennymunrohunt